mm6/InternetOfThingsCourse/Weeks/week3.md

 + Client and server side Websockets
 + The MQTT protocol
 + Demonstration: Real time mouse movements through an MQTT broker
-+ Demonstration: A Java application, Google Charts and MQTT
++ Demonstration: A Java application communicates through an MQTT broker to Google Charts in a browser
-+ Demonstration: A Micro controller communicates with an MQTT broker
++ Demonstration: A Micro controller communicates through an MQTT broker to a browser

 ## Slides